World War Z (film): Post-production

 In June 2012, screenwriter Damon Lindelof was hired to rewrite the film's third act, with reshoots scheduled to begin that September or October.
 He was brought in as a new set of eyes not burdened by all the history of the script and said: "[Brad Pitt] took me through how excited he was when he read the book, what was exciting for him, the geopolitical aspect of it.
 But when we started working on the script, a lot of that stuff had to fall away for the story to come together."
 Lindelof explained that there were inefficiencies in the script in relation to the shooting that started before the script was finalized, making the ending "abrupt and incoherent", and that the film was missing a large chunk of footage.
 He presented two options to executives, who ultimately chose to shoot 30 to 40 minutes of additional footage to change the ending.
-However, Lindelof, who also reworked Prometheus and co-wrote Star Trek Into Darkness, did not have time to script the new ending, so in July Paramount hired his Lost partner Drew Goddard to finish the work.
+However, Lindelof did not have time to script the new ending, so in July Paramount hired his Lost partner Drew Goddard to finish the work.
 Goddard later told Creative Screenwriting: "To me the big lesson of World War Z was that Paramount, Plan B and Brad Pitt simply said, 'Let's take the time to make this movie the best version of the movie before we put it on the screen for audience.'[sic]
 That doesn't happen a lot.
 A lot of times they just throw the movie out there and say, 'We'll make all our money opening weekend and then the movie will go away.'
 I came away from it thinking, 'Why don't we do this on more movies?'"